MichaelPhamNgo/Review-HTML-CSS/README.md

 | var               | Inserts the value of a custom property                                |[Click To View](https://codepen.io/michaelphamngo/pen/xxLWJwB)|

-### CSS font and text
+## VII.
+CSS font and text

-#### CSS font
+## VII.1 CSS font
-1. The font web safe for a website: Georgia, Tahoma, Trebuchet MS, Helvetica, Verdana, Arial
+1. The fonts web safe for a website: Georgia, Tahoma, Trebuchet MS, Helvetica, Verdana, Arial
 2. Import font for a website
 > Import google font to html